amsonline/unity-extended-markets-iap/README.md

 **Iran Apps:** `<uses-permission android:name="ir.tgbs.iranapps.permission.BILLING "/>`

 **Avval Market:** `<uses-permission android:name="com.hrm.android.market.permission.PAY_THROUGH_MARKET" />`

+Whenever you implemented the IAP correctly in your project, the project will work like a charm!

 ## Known bugs
 - In all markets except Play Store, the app will be restarted if the purchase is failed (User cancelling the purchase or anything else).
 I couldn't figure out the problem, so I appreciate anyone who can improve this code and fix this bug.